trentmaas2001/TeamFraggleRock/Assignments/UserDoc/MongoDBSetup.md

 [MongoDB Installation Guide](https://www.mongodb.com/docs/manual/tutorial/install-mongodb-on-windows/)

+## Database Requirements
+Any Database that is used by this application should have 5 collections: InWork, Approved, Logging, Users, and Review.
+Upon installation of the application these collections should be empty

 ## Application Connection to Database
 A connection string for your database must be provided to the application.
-Currently this must be provided in the uri variable on line 3 of database.js
+Currently this must be provided in the connString variable on line 2 of database.js.
+The Database name must also be specified on line 4 of dbFunction.js in the same manner.